Francesca Sanna Sulis

 Francesca Sanna Sulis (1716-1810), was an Italian businessperson.

-She was the inventor of the traditional women's silk cap known as cambussciu.
-Catherine the Great was among her costumers.
+She was the inventor of the traditional women's silk cap known as cambusciu.
+Catherine the Great was among her customers.

-She founded the charitable insitutition in Quartucciu on Sardinia.
+She founded the charitable institution in Quartucciu on Sardinia.

 The public library in Quartucciu, as well as the Museum of women entrepreneurs (MIF) in Muravera has been named after her.